goodblockio/decide-governance-engine/docs/CommitteeGuide.md

-## Trail Committee Guide
+## Decide Committee Guide

-In this guide we will explore all the different Committee interactions that can be performed on the Trail Voting Platform.
+In this guide we will explore all the different Committee interactions that can be performed on the Decide Governance Engine.

-### What is a Trail Committee?
+### What is a Decide Committee?

-A Trail Committee is a group of voters each with their own seat in the committee.
+A Decide Committee is a group of voters each with their own seat in the committee.
 Seats may be added and removed, and new members may be assigned to or released from a seat.
 The committee selects an updater account and authority that is allowed to make changes to the committee, allowing for decentralized control of the committee itself.

 ### Committee Creation

-To create a new committee for a treasury, a voter must call the `newcommittee()` action.
+To create a new committee for a governance group, a voter must call the `newcommittee()` action.

 ### Adding and Removing Seats